Manufacturers Trust Company Building: Other stories

-The penthouse was divided into two sections.
-The western section of the penthouse had mechanical equipment and the stairs and elevators, while the eastern section had a reception lounge, a kitchen, managers' and presidents' offices, and a directors' room.
-The directors' room could be converted into a dining room and had an ebony table with a removable section.
-The roof above the fourth floor also had a roof garden.
+The upper three floors were offices for the bank.
+The third floor contained loan officers' suites and a small reception room.
+The penthouse was divided into two parts: The western section had mechanical equipment, stairs, and elevators; the eastern section had a reception lounge, a kitchen, managers' and presidents' offices, and a directors' room.
+The directors' room, which had an expandable ebony table, could be converted into a dining room.
+There was also a garden above the fourth floor.
+An employees' lounge was situated in the basement.

 History

 By the 1940s, the Manufacturers Trust Company had 67 bank branches and was growing rapidly.
-Manufacturers Trust's branch at 513 Fifth Avenue, across the street from the present building, was the bank's second-busiest behind only its main branch in Manhattan's Financial District and had been overburdened for almost a decade.
-Manufacturers Trust began negotiating in 1941 with the Mutual Life Insurance Company of New York, which owned both the Ziegler Building and 508 Fifth Avenue.
+The bank branch at 513 Fifth Avenue, in Midtown Manhattan, was Manufacturers Trust's second-busiest location and had been overburdened for almost a decade.
+Manufacturers Trust began negotiations in 1941 with the Mutual Life Insurance Company of New York, which owned both the Ziegler Building and 508 Fifth Avenue, across the street from 513 Fifth Avenue.
 Three years later, Manufacturers Trust leased the Ziegler Building from Mutual Life and subleased 508 Fifth Avenue from Walter Salmon.